KBNLresearch/omSipCreator/doc/sip-spec.md

 ## General structure of a SIP

 Each SIP is represented as a directory.
 Each carrier that is part of the SIP is represented as a subdirectory within that directory.
-The SIP's root directory contains a [METS](https://www.loc.gov/mets/) file with technical, structural and bibliographic metadata.
+The SIP's root also contains a *scans* directory with scanned booklet covers, and a [METS](https://www.loc.gov/mets/) file with technical, structural and bibliographic metadata.
 Here's a simple example of a SIP that is made up of 1 "enhanced"  audio CD (which is represented as 7 audio tracks in FLAC format and one ISO image):

     18594650X/